Statistical Inference on Tree Swallow Migrations with Random Forests: Introduction

-Using data collected as part of the eBird project, we study Tree Swallow populations during the autumn migration.
+We study Tree Swallow populations during the autumn migration.
 During this time, the species are believed to be \textit{facultative migrants}.
 Facultative migration is an opportunistic migration strategy where individuals migrate in response to local conditions, such as the prevailing food supplies or weather conditions.
-Specifically, we study the low elevation New England / Mid-Atlantic Coast stretching north from the Chesapeake Bay to Boston, known as Bird Conservation Region 30 (BCR30) \citep{Sauer2003}, that forms the northern extent of the Tree Swallow winter range in Eastern North America (Figure \ref{BCR30}).
+Specifically, we study the low elevation New England / Mid-Atlantic Coast stretching north from the Chesapeake Bay to Boston, known as Bird Conservation Region 30 (BCR30) \citep{Sauer2003} that forms the northern extent of the Tree Swallow winter range in Eastern North America.

 Anecdotal accounts from bird watchers in this region suggest that Tree Swallows inhabit this region for prolonged autumn periods only during relatively warm winters.
-Though never formally documented or proven, in the years 2008 and 2009, it was widely believed in the ornithological community that the species departed earlier than usual in starting its southern migration.
+Though never formally documented or proven, in the years 2008 and 2009 it was widely believed in the ornithological community that the species did not linger in the region as late into the autumn as usual.
 Alternatively, mortality in the northern parts of the range in those years may have been higher.
-Explanations for this phenomenon were not immediately obvious, but many believed that local temperature fluctuations were a principal cause.
-Thus, our primary objectives in this work are twofold: (1) To formally test whether the temporal pattern of Tree Swallow occurrence during the autumn migrations of 2008 and 2009 were substantially different than what would be expected during a typical autumn migration and (2) If there are differences, to investigate the association between local-scale patterns of occurrence and daily maximum temperature across broad geographic extents.
+Thus, our primary objectives in this work are twofold: (1) to formally test whether the temporal pattern of Tree Swallow occurrence during the autumn migrations of 2008 and 2009 were substantially different than what would be expected during a typical autumn migration and (2) if there are differences, to investigate the association between local-scale patterns of occurrence and daily maximum temperature across broad geographic extents.